artrossi/python-pi/README.md

 # python-pi

-This is practice use of git on Ubuntu
+This is a practice use of git on Ubuntu. print ("Hello World!")